solana-labs/solana-web3.js/packages/library/README.md

 -   `@solana/rpc-spec-types`: Shared JSON RPC specifications types and helpers that are used by both `@solana/rpc` and `@solana/rpc-subscriptions` (described in the next section).
 -   `@solana/rpc-types`: Shared Solana RPC types and helpers that are used by both `@solana/rpc` and `@solana/rpc-subscriptions`.

-That being said, the main `@solana/web3.js` library re-exports the `@solana/rpc` package so, going forward, we will import RPC types and functions from the library directly.
+The main `@solana/web3.js` package re-exports the `@solana/rpc` package so, going forward, we will import RPC types and functions from the library directly.

-### Getting Started with RPC Calls
+### RPC Calls

-To get started with RPC calls, you may use the `createSolanaRpc` function by providing the URL of the Solana JSON RPC server.
-This will create a default client for interacting with the Solana JSON RPC.
+You can use the `createSolanaRpc` function by providing the URL of a Solana JSON RPC server.
+This will create a default client for interacting with the Solana JSON RPC API.

 ```ts
 import { createSolanaRpc } from '@solana/web3.js';